LJPZebra/the_tropical_river_control/readme.md

 #### Notes

-Do not mix the two writing style!
+Do not mix the two writing styles!

 ### Example

-For example if you want to record an experiment where the flow rate is set to 1 L/s during 6 seconds:
+For example, if you want to record an experiment where the flow rate is set to 1 L/s during 6 seconds:

 ```
 # Example protocol in relative time
 print::Starting protocol...

-# Create directory and save parameter and protocol files
+# Create a directory and save parameter and protocol files
 data::create directory

 # Start images recording